NCD-RisC/Data-cleaning-protocol/README.md

-In each pair, a method based on Mahalanobis distance ([1](#ref-filzmoser2004multivariate)) is used to calculate the distance of the data points to the centre of all available data, and those that lie outside a certain threshold will be removed.
+In each pair, a method based on Mahalanobis distance ([1](#ref-filzmoser2004multivariate)) is used to calculate the distance of the data points to the centre of all available data, and those that lie outside a certain threshold will be removed (both variables).
 Although called “outlier detection”, the threshold is chosen to catch only extreme values that are implausible.
 The points detected and removed should be examined in scatter plots.